patrickpissurno/fastify-esso/README.md

 It works in a quite similar way to JWTs, but reducing overhead and providing data encryption (instead of simply signing it).

-When you call `await fastify.generateAuthToken({ user: 'Josh' })`, the library converts the data to JSON, and then encrypts it.
+When you call `await fastify.generateAuthToken({ user: 'Josh' })`, the plugin converts the data to JSON, and then encrypts it.

 When the user uses this token (sends it in the request header, which defaults to `authorization` but that can be changed), this plugin will decrypt it and then decorate Fastify's **request object** with the original data.